Demographics of the Netherlands: National origins

-As of 1 January 2022, 4,438,900 citizens are of non-Dutch/Frisian origin.
-A majority of these (50,86%) are from seven backgrounds alone: Turks (inc. Kurds), Moroccans (inc. Berbers), Surinamese, Indonesians (inc. Moluccans), Germans, Poles and Curaçao.
+As of 1 January 2026, 5,271,067 citizens are of non-Dutch/Frisian origin.
+A majority of these (51,6%) are from eight backgrounds alone: Turks (inc. Kurds), Moroccans (inc. Berbers), Surinamese, Indonesians (inc. Moluccans), Germans, Former Soviets (Note: Primarily Estonians, Lithuanians, Latvians, Russians and Ukrainians), Poles and Syrians.

 With the huge expansion of the European Union during the 2000s, the Netherlands has seen a rise in the number of immigrants coming from new member states.
 Migrant workers from these countries are estimated to be about 100,000 as of 2007.
 Legal migrants from new EU-member states doubled between 2007–11 to 200,000, with estimates totaling up to 300,000.
 Of the Poles who initially moved to the Netherlands in 2004, about a quarter had returned to Poland by 2006.
 In addition, a large number of Syrians moved to the Netherlands in the 2010s mostly as refugees, with the population increasing seven-fold between 2014 and 2019.
 Both Poles and Syrians have overtaken the population of Antilleans during the decade.
 More than 36,000 Roma live in the Netherlands.
 Dutch Roma, Sinti and Dutch Jews were decimated by the Holocaust.
 However, the Jewish population has seen growth in the Netherlands in recent years.